 Unlike academic coursepacks, other copyrighted materials can be used without permission in certain educational circumstances under copyright law or as a fair use.
 “Fair use” is the right to use portions of copyrighted materials without permission for purposes of education, commentary, or parody.
-While Chapter 9 is devoted entirely to explaining fair use principles, special fair use rules for educational purposes are discussed in this chapter.
+Special fair use rules for educational purposes are discussed in this section.
 Fair use rules for educational uses are very specific and, if complied with, can generally prevent lawsuits—which is not the case for general fair use principles.

 - 1 Educational Fair Use Guidelines